 This was my first impression of this strange land after a thirteen hour flight into Auckland and a three-hour bus ride to Rotorua.
 This is a view of Lake Rotorua from our hotel, Wai Ora Lakeside Spa & Resort, located on Holdens Bay.
-Our group of seventeen went all over the area in search of rainforests and geothermal activity.
-Our guide who coordinated everything was Helen Van Beek, who was great.
+Our group of seventeen went all over visiting rainforests and witnessing geothermal activity.
+Our guide who coordinated everything was Helen Van Beek.

 A soothing walk through a podocarp rainforest.
 Podocarp are an ancient species native to New Zealand.
 Our guides were Joe Doherty teureweratreks.co.nz, and Richard White ahureiadventures.co.nz.

 The Whirinaki Forest and Te Urewera National Park are among the greatest forests in the world.
 Read a description on Rotoruanz.com.